variostudio/mavlink_lte_telemerty/README.md

 # Passing MavLink telemetry via network

-This tutorial is about connecting MavLink based flight controller to GroundStation software via LTE for long-range vehicles
+This tutorial is about connecting MavLink based flight controller to GroundStation software via network for long-range vehicles

 ## Parts and materials
 The required parts for this project: